slacgismo/gismo-cloud-deploy/README.md

 Confirmed with this cluster's creator that this IAM role has permission to access it.

-- Update EKS information to this new EC2 instance.
+- Find out the existing EKS cluster name on AWS EKS tab.
+Update existing EKS information to this new EC2 instance.
+Otherwise, this new EC2 instance cannot access the existing eks cluster.

 ~~~
 aws eks update-kubeconfig --region <your-region-code> --name <your-cluster-name>
 ~~~

-:warning: **If you see some error messages related to unauthorized actions, this means this cluster didn't authorize the permission to this role.
-Please reach out the project or cluster creator to grant permission.
-Or follow the [EKS configuration](#eks-configuration) section to create a new cluster**
+:warning: **If no eks cluster exists on AWS, please follow [EKS configuration](#eks-configuration) to create a new cluster.**

+#### Pull down the latest git repository

 - In `gismo-cloud-deploy` directory, use command `git checkout main` to checkout to main branchm, and use `git pull` to  pull down latest repository from [gismo-cloud-deploy.git](git@github.com:slacgismo/gismo-cloud-deploy.git) in `main` branch.

+#### Update the .env file

 - Set up a `.env` file for `CLI` program usage.